-4. It is a “white lie” to make someone else feel better and has no malice in it.
+4. It is a “white lie” to make someone else feel better and has no malice attached to it.

-5. They are manipulative sociopaths or narcissists and enjoy the power that comes from deliberately deceiving and making fools out of other people.
+5. They are manipulative sociopaths or narcissists who enjoy the power that comes from deliberately deceiving and making fools out of other people.

 6. They are politicians or secret agents or parents or are in some other situation where it appears to them that the ends justify the means.

-It is easy to see why at least the first three of these common reasons for lying may come up frequently in the life of someone with bipolar disorder.
+It is easy to see why at least the first three of these common reasons for lying may arise frequently in the life of someone with Bipolar Disorder.
 It may also help to learn about the general pathology of compulsive liars.